solid/authentication-panel/proposals/HttpSig/HttpSignature.md

 * The `keyid` URL refers to an external resource, but the resource server has a fresh cached copy of it, or the URL refers to a `did:...` document stored on some form of blockchain, which the server has access to offline.
 * The `keyid` is a relative URL on the client, which the server can GET using the P2P extension to HTTP (more on that below).

-One advantage of using `https` URLs to refer to keys, is that they allow the client to use HTTP Methods such as `POST` or `PUT` to create keys, as well as `PUT`, `PATCH` and `DELETE` to edit them, helping address the problem of key revocation.
+One advantage of using HTTP URLs to refer to keys, is that they allow the client to use HTTP Methods such as `POST` or `PUT` to create keys, as well as `PUT`, `PATCH` and `DELETE` to edit them, helping address the problem of key revocation.

-Whichever `keyid` scheme is used, the Resource's Guard will be able to check the linked-to Web Access Control Rules, and so discover if access can be granted to a user identified with that key (see [The Access Control Rules](#the-access-control-rules) below).
+##### (b) verifying the signature

+Having received the keyId content the Guard can verify that the signature was signed correctly as specified in [HTTP Message Signatures](https://datatracker.ietf.org/doc/draft-ietf-httpbis-message-signatures/).

+##### (c) the Guard fetches the rules for the resource

+Next the Guard must fetch the same Access control Resource the client used by following the HTTP headers of the resource.

+##### (d) the Guard Authorizes the request

+Having the Verified ID (or credential) and the rules, the Guard can find out if the Principal has access in the required mode. (see [The Access Control Rules](#the-access-control-rules) below).

 ## Solid Use Case